kekoalasko/AST5731/Project1/README.md

     Good luck if you're on Windows.

 Put the `.fits` file in this directory.
 Loading the data requires the path be the local `./` directory.

+## Running the code
+If computing the 3D distances, then the longest step of running the code is converting from redshift to comoving distances (units of Mpc).

+*We should set up the code to first compute the distances to every galaxy (function `dist.dist_3D_from_z()`) and save this output.
+Then we can compute the distances between each galaxy using the comoving distances instead of the redshifts (function `dist.dist_3D()`).*